chasewinds/ChestRayXNet/README.md

 * To Visualize training procedure, run ```tensorbord --logdir='*LOG_DIR*' --port=6006``` in terminal, LOG_DIR is the dir set after --log_dir tag in the shell script you running.
 * To evaluate the model performance, run shell/eval_muti.sh, if your train different network other than DenseNet121, modify the network type and log dir in eval_muti.sh file.

+## Acknowledgements
+1.The baseline model of this project is [CheXNet](https://arxiv.org/pdf/1711.05225.pdf) published by Andrew Ng et al.<br />
+2.All network writen by slim are provided by tensorflow contributers and available on [github](https://github.com/tensorflow/models/tree/master/research/slim/nets), and related pretrained model can be find [here](https://github.com/tensorflow/models/tree/master/research/slim)<br />
+3.A baseline project fine-tuning from ImageNet and trained on Oxford-flower dataset, I'm searching for the github link of that project.<br />
+4.I add weight to loss function fellowing [this](https://arxiv.org/abs/1710.05381) paper published by Buda et al.<br />
+5.Two earlier research on NIH ChestX-ray14 also provide many insight to me, they can be find [here](https://arxiv.org/abs/1705.02315) and [here](https://arxiv.org/abs/1710.10501).<br />

 ## Last but not least
 This README file write in a hurry and I belive I must make some mistake, please let me know if thier is any word that made you confused.<br />
 I update this README.md file 3 days after first commit but I think it's still not good and clear enough, maybe next version would be better.<br />

 This project is writen by **Ruiqi Sun**(**孙瑞琦**）<br />
-## Acknowledgements
-1.The baseline model of this project is [CheXNet](https://arxiv.org/pdf/1711.05225.pdf) published by Andrew Ng et al.
-2.All network writen by slim are provided by tensorflow contributers and available on [github](https://github.com/tensorflow/models/tree/master/research/slim/nets), and related pretrained model can be find [here](https://github.com/tensorflow/models/tree/master/research/slim)
-3.A baseline project fine-tuning from ImageNet and trained on Oxford-flower dataset, I'm searching for the github link of that project.
-4.I add weight to loss function fellowing [this](https://arxiv.org/abs/1710.05381) paper published by Buda et al.
-5.Two earlier research on NIH ChestX-ray14 also provide many insight to me, they can be find [here](https://arxiv.org/abs/1705.02315) and [here](https://arxiv.org/abs/1710.10501).